transatron/examples_tronweb/README.md

 ## Usage
 Before you start, please contact [TransaTronSupport](https://t.me/TransaTronSupport) to obtain API keys.
 Then, copy-and-paste `.env.example` into `.env` and fill in.

-Then, run `yarn init` to initialize and install dependencies
+Then, run `yarn init` or `npm i` to initialize and install dependencies

-Run example file with `node src/<filename>.js`
+Run example file with `npm run sendtx:dev`